shahidcc/resume/README.md

 Built the company's first generation customer self-serve application
 - Used by  2+ million BREW basic phone users every month.
 - WebSphere, J2EE, Spring, Hibernate, IBM MQ series, Oracle etc. used in the backend

-- Built the company's first automated customer call support system
+Built #MIN/#BAL app, the company's first automated customer call support system
-- Used by 15+ million mobile customers every month.
+- Used by 20+ million mobile customers every month.
-- Deflected 200+ million calls to call-centers
+- Deflected 1+ billion calls to call-center reps
 - Saved the company $200+  million dollars in its lifetime

 ### TECHNOLOGIES